 Colon Cancer Care Transformation Team Leverages Data to Reduce Mortality and Length of Stay

-Colorectal cancer (CRC) accounts for $16 billion in healthcare costs, and with 142,250 new cases annually, it’s the second leading cause of cancer deaths in the U.S. Thibodaux Regional Health System had implemented evidence-based screening and oncology treatment guidelines for colon cancer, yet it still needed to meet organizational goals for early diagnosis and colon cancer survival.
-With support from the CEO and senior executive leadership, a collaborative approach to tackling CRC diagnosis rates, and a robust suite of analytics applications to deliver accurate data, Thibodaux Regional improved CRC outcomes and patient satisfaction.
+Colorectal cancer (CRC) accounts for $16 billion in healthcare costs and is the second leading cause of cancer deaths in the U.S. Thibodaux Regional Health System adopted evidence-based screening and treatment guidelines for colon cancer.
+However, it still needed to meet organizational goals for early diagnosis and colon cancer survival.
+By leveraging analytics for accurate data, the organization improved CRC outcomes and patient satisfaction.

 Downloads